This year, have beer with the bird.

 Beer Brined Turkey Recipe

 Booze up your bird this Thanksgiving with a beer brine and malt extract glaze recipe.
-We’re fans of using local brews like Parkway Brewing’s Raven’s Roost Baltic Porter, Flying Mouse Brewery’s #8, Soaring Ridge Craft Brewers’ Twisted Stump, Chaos Mountain Brewing’s Squatch Ale or Cocoborealis, Starr Hill Brewery’s Little Red Roostar Coffee Cream Stout, Deschutes Brewery Black Butte Porter, Twin Creeks Brewing’s Slow Water Porter or Ballast Point Brewing’s Commodore in this recipe.
+We’re fans of using local brews like Parkway Brewing’s Raven’s Roost Baltic Porter, Soaring Ridge Craft Brewers’ Twisted Stump, Chaos Mountain Brewing’s Squatch Ale or Cocoborealis, Starr Hill Brewery’s Little Red Roostar Coffee Cream Stout, Deschutes Brewery’s Black Butte Porter, Twin Creeks Brewing’s Slow Water Porter, Hammer & Forge Brewing’s Night Witches – Schwarzbier, Ballast Point Brewing’s Commodore, or Ober Brewing’s Daily Grind Stout, in this recipe.

 1-2 cups coarse kosher salt